 Suchan previsously produced a series of best-selling documentaries on Hip Hop culture and history with Quincy (QD3) Jones, III.
 Thug Angel, the first documentary to explore Tupac Shakur’s life, broke sales records for its distributor, Image Entertainment.

 The Freshest Kids has become an underground favorite on the development of East Coast breakdancing, and Beef and its sequel Beef 2, are considered by most Hip Hop fans to be definitive explorations of the MC battle from Kool Moe Dee to 50 Cent.

 Beef was certified double platinum and awarded Best Music DVD of the Year by VIBE Magazine.

-Currently, Casey is in production on a feature documentary about a precedent setting case brought against the activist organization “Stop Huntington Animal Cruelty USA”.
+Casey’s latest feature documentary is about a precedent setting case brought against the activist organization “Stop Huntington Animal Cruelty USA”.

 She is currently the lead director on a branded documentary sponsored by WordPress about marketing in the digital age.